mihiarc/urban-rents/README.md

 # Urban Net Returns

-County-level annualized net returns to urban land for the contiguous United States (2000-2023).
+County-level annualized net returns to urban land for the United States (2000-2023).

 ## Overview